EmotiBit/Biometric_Validation_Methods/README.md

 ## Synchronization
 When it comes to comparing data between two devices (a third-party and the EmotiBit), proper synchronization is imperative for accurate results.
 This responsibility mainly rests on whoever is recording new datasets.
 Different methods for accurate synchronization are mentioned below:
-* **Use the notes feature in the EmotiBit oscilloscope to input data straight into the EmotiBit data stream:** This method is very simple and temporally accurate as each user note is given an EmotiBit timestamp in the EmotiBit's own `.csv` file.
-However, this approach is very limited by input speed since the user needs to input data manually (limiting frequency and number of data types able to be collected).
+- **Use the notes feature in the EmotiBit oscilloscope to input data straight into the EmotiBit data stream:** This method is simple and temporally accurate as each user note is given an EmotiBit timestamp in the EmotiBit `.csv` file.
+However, this approach is limited by input speed since the user needs to input data manually (limiting frequency and number of data types)
-* **Use an alignment procedure:** In utility category under `instructions`, there are different procedures designed for syncing data between the EmotiBit and other devices.
+- **Use an alignment procedure:** In the utility category under `instructions`, there are procedures designed for syncing data between the EmotiBit and other devices
-  * Alignment procedures should describe minimum hardware required for a the procedure to be possible on a third-party device (ex. accelerometer required for tapping procedure)
+  - Alignment procedures should describe the minimum hardware required for the procedure to be possible on a third-party device (e.g., an accelerometer required for the tapping procedure)

 ## Running algorithms on a PC
 Many algorithms are able to be compiled into a Python module using `pybind`, enabling algorithms that run on the EmotiBit to be tested and iterated on a PC using pre-recorded data.
 This has several advantages such as faster development cycles and easy integration with other Python libraries to perform analysis and generate plots.